Parenting Tips for Choosing a Summer Day Camp

 - How does the camp help first-time campers get oriented and comfortable with the program?

 - How do the counselors support children who are sad or out of sorts?

 - What is the camp's approach to discipline?
 How are conflicts between campers resolved?
 What happens with serious rule infractions?

 - How does the camp communicate with parents (phone, email, notes, etc.)?
-How do parents receive information about events and activities?
-How can parents contact the camp during the camp day?
+How do parents receive information about events and activities, and how can they contact the camp when it’s in session?

 - Are there parents of previous campers I can contact for a reference?